DJI Flip vs DJI Neo (2026) – Which is the Best DJI Drone Under 500?

 | Best Overall | DJI Flip | Best drone for serious content creation |

-However, if you’re on a budget or just want a capable drone for personal use, the **DJI Neo** is incredible value.
-You get DJI’s latest technology at a fraction of the price.
-For beginners, travelers, and casual users, it’s the obvious choice.
+However, if you’re on a budget or just want a capable drone for personal use, the DJI Neo is incredible value.
+At $179, it’s an absolute bargain.

 Now it’s back to you… If you have any questions about the DJI Flip vs DJI Neo, or want recommendations for your specific use case, please drop a comment below.
 I’d love to hear from you!